Canal pound: Animal escape

-On the Erie Canal, in the three mile long rock cut above Lockport, if a mule or horse fell into the canal pound, there were some escape "holes" cut in the towpath, a depression covered over by wooden boards, so that the animal could go into the "hole" and then be rescued.
+On the Erie Canal, in the 3 mi rock cut above Lockport, if a mule or horse fell into the canal pound, there were some escape "holes" cut in the towpath, a depression covered over by wooden boards, so that the animal could go into the "hole" and then be rescued.
 This was as a result of the bank being practically vertical, making it impossible to retrieve one that fell into the canal.

 Ramps at the side of canals next to the towpath are quite common in England particularly where horses were known to fall in.
 For example there is one on the Hanwell Lock Flight of locks on the Grand Union Canal.